Dian-OM/Essays/Dián's guide for the genderly ambitious and the sexually ambiguous.md

  The most common understanding of gender and sexuality is as an essence, something that is part of you, like your personality, your birthday or your hair.
  Boring people will say it's fixed, and the same as sex, cooler people will say it's fixed but different from sex, even cooler goobers will claim it exists, but is maleable and different from sex.

- But there is no evidence of this essence, not in our brains (the female brain studies were usually on women on hrt so the hormones are the ones with the power there) or in society (different cultures have different conceptions of gender)
+ But there is no evidence of this essence, not in our bodies(the closest thing is sex and it is malleable with hrt and also intersex people exist) or in society (different cultures have different conceptions of gender)
  So it's not an essence, but it obiously exists, it's everywhere The next step is more complicated.
 This is the only understanding  of gender I've read that really makes sense:
  Gender is how you experience it and it is societal.
 The way in which we see the world is not through our senses directly, but through our experiences of those senses, a letter from a friend can hold love, not only it's touch, smell and looks, you can see a door and know there is something on the other side,etc.